Former Afghanistan envoy says he quit because debate wasn't rooted in reality – KION546

 In the interview, Khalilizad defended his dealings with the Taliban and the US withdrawal agreement he helped negotiate under former President Donald Trump, which was supposed to see the exit of US troops from Afghanistan by May of 2021.
 Biden criticized that deal as weak.

 “I don’t allow people to mislead me.
-I do my homework,” he said.
+I do my homework,” Khalilzad said.
 “This was not Zal Khalilzad alone doing this.
 I had the military, the intelligence, everyone with me.”

-“I was asked by the former president to negotiate our withdrawal from Afghanistan and get commitments from the Taliban (on) the terrorism front,” he said.
+“I was asked by (Trump) to negotiate our withdrawal from Afghanistan and get commitments from the Taliban (on) the terrorism front,” he said in an extended interview.
 “That has been achieved.
 We are out.
 Our longest war is over.”

 Still, he conceded some missteps.
 He said the US could have “pressed President (Ashraf) Ghani harder,” an acknowledgment the US hadn’t been tough enough on the former Afghan leader who fled his country amid the chaotic withdrawal.